World MMA Awards

 The World MMA Awards are awards presented by Fighters Only magazine to honor exceptional performance in various aspects of mixed martial arts.
 Winners are presented with the Fighters Only silver statuette.
 The World MMA Awards are divided into over twenty categories.
 The first World MMA Awards ceremony was held in 2008.
 From their inception to the present, award winners have been chosen through online fan voting.
-It is the most prestigious award event in the world of MMA.
+It is the most prestigious award event in the world of MMA.On July 8th 2026, the 17th annual World MMA Awards will be streamed exclusively on Rumble.